 Birds are found all over the earth’s surface and in nearly every environment.
 There are some groups that are cosmopolitan (worldwide distribution): shorebirds, waterfowl, swallows, and the crows, jays, and ravens.
 But in spite of birds’ ability to fly and distribute themselves so easily, they are curiously limited in their ranges as a class.
 Why, for instance, are the avifaunas of England and Japan more alike than those of Africa and Madagascar?
-Why does SA have 300 species of hummingbirds and Africa none?
+Why does SA have over 300 species of hummingbirds and Africa none?
 Why does NA turkey occur nowhere else?
 The Atitlan Grebe occurs in Lake Atitlan in Guatemala only; Kirtland’s Warbler is found only in north central Michigan, and the Ipswich Sparrow only on Sable Island, Nova Scotia.
 In the New World there are 63 wren species; in the Old World only one.
 In the Old World there are 75 species of larks; in the New World only one.
 The explanation comes from evolution, ecology, and geology.

 The vast majority of birds live on only 29% of the earth’s surface – the land.
 Only about 290 species of birds are mainly marine.
 On the land there is a diversity of habitats, terrain, vegetation, and weather.
 The poles are very extreme habitats where birds are rarely seen.
 In general, there are more species at latitudes closer to the equator.

 Different continental land masses contain different avifaunas divided by geographical features.
 For example, in Asia no parrots live north of the Himalayan Mountains, but they are common south of them.
 The sharpest change between North and South American avifaunas is at the northernmost limit of the tropics in Mexico.
 African and Asian avifauna are separated more by the Sahara desert than by the Mediterranean Sea.